This part aims to perform a thorough PV-system design and performance analysis using detailed hourly simulations.

 These are organised in the framework of a Project, which essentially holds the geographical situation and meteorological hourly data.
 Optimisations and parameter analysis can be performed through different simulation runs, called variants.

-NB: You have a step-by-step for creating your first project.
+NB: You have a step-by-step to create your first project.

 After choosing "Project Design" and the system type in the main window, the procedure is the following:

 - First define the Project/Variant" button.
 You can also retrieve an existing project through the "File" menu.through the "

 - For one Project (including basically Geographic Location and Meteo, with eventual Albedo data), you can construct different system variants (as many as you need).

 - For each variant, define the.